kimdebie/NepalProject/README.md

-# Comparing Crowdsourced and Conventional Data in the Emergency Response
+## Comparing Crowdsourced and Conventional Data in the Emergency Response
 ### A Case Study of the 2015 Nepal Earthquake
-#### Kim de Bie, Project Proposal, 4 January 2016
+#### Kim de Bie, 27 January 2016

-_**Short overview**_
+#####_**Overview**_

-*I am planning to build a data visualization which allows the user to compare conventional and crowdsourced data in the context of the aftermath of the 2015 Nepal earthquake.
-The user will be able to explore to what extent crowdsourced data is useful in the disaster response, and where it can complement or even replace conventional data.
-[I will be writing my bachelor's thesis on this topic; this visualization builds on data that I will analyse in my thesis, but this project is separate and the visualization will not be a (graded) part of my thesis.]*
+Crowdsourced data, such as Twitter messages or Facebook posts, has a large potential to improve the emergency response after natural disasters.
+This data is said to be available quickly, cheaply and from more remote locations.
+Nonetheless, aid organizations are reluctant to make use of crowdsourced data: they believe their conventional data collection mechanisms do the job well enough.
+This website aims to give an overview of both crowdsourced and conventional data as produced during the earthquake in Nepal in 2015.
+In this way, I hope to contribute our understanding of the two types of data and where both are useful.

 _**Problem description**_